2Parale/magento-plugin/README.md

 - On checkout success, the module renders tracking output using view models:
 	- serialized `tpOrder` object for sales script consumption
 	- conversion iframe URL containing campaign, confirm, amount, description and transaction id; the overall commission percent is also added when variable commission is enabled.
+- The credits text is added via a layout block injected into the `footer` container on every storefront page

 ## Uninstall